Using Active Learning Strategies

 To satisfy the module requirements, faculty must implement one or more techniques, such as using a Fishbowl activity, wait time, prompting, or providing strategic online feedback.

-Learn how to ensure learner-centered course outcomes, build an inclusive syllabus, and more.
+Learn how to ensure learner-centered course outcomes, build a syllabus, and more.

 The learning environment you build impacts persistence, learning, and chances for student success.
 Learn how to lead a productive first day, promote a civil learning environment, motivate your students, and much more.